kishaningithub/setup-python-amazon-linux/README.md

 For more options to the action, kindly refer [action.yml](./action.yml)

+## Supported amazon linux flavours

+- Amazon Linux 2
+- Amazon Linux 2023

+If you need support for more kindly raise an issue or a PR

 ## Implementation caveat

 This action compiles the desired version of python from source for the first time because the glibc version in use in